-- This part was awful because I did not receive my official award notice from my home university until sometime in late July – I had been trying to get my visa since May, and I kept getting delayed by waiting on documents to prove I won’t become a hobo on the streets of Seoul (I promise I won’t become a hobo when I’m there).
+- This part was awful because I did not receive my official award notice from my home university until sometime in late July.
+I had been trying to get my visa since May, and I kept getting delayed by waiting on documents to prove I won’t end up living on the streets of Seoul.
 It was a long process, but luckily I had a fantastic financial aid advisor helping me and replying to my worried emails.

 - DO NOT FORGET TO SIGN AND DATE THE APPLICATION AT THE BOTTOM.

-- I just put down Self under #8d – Relationship again, left all other options blank or as Yonsei filled them out, and signed and dated it.
+- As mentioned above, I just put down Self under #8d – Relationship again, left all other options blank or as Yonsei filled them out, and signed and dated it.